 One of the reasons people don’t like to sell is that we don’t like rejection.
 As young children we develop a deep-seated fear of being abandoned by those that we love, and it follows us into adulthood.
-There’s this subconscious connection that’s created between this fear and a prospect saying no. You’re going to need to talk to your therapist about that one…
+So there’s this subconscious connection that’s created between this fear and a prospect saying no.

 Neither Yes or No